sourcefuse/terraform-aws-arc-cicd/README.md

 ## Overview

+Creates AWS CodePipeline and CodeBuild projects for application and Terraform deployments, with optional Slack notifications via AWS Chatbot.

 ![Module Banner](./static/multi-account-cicd.png)

-## Introduction

-SourceFuse's AWS Reference Architecture (ARC) Terraform module automates the creation of AWS CodePipeline and CodeBuild projects, facilitating the build and deployment of both application code and Terraform modules.
-By defining reusable CodeBuild projects, it ensures consistent and efficient build processes that can be shared across multiple CodePipelines.
-This approach promotes standardization and reduces redundancy in the CI/CD pipeline configuration.

-### Prerequisites
-Before using this module, ensure you have the following:

-- AWS credentials configured.
-- Terraform installed.
-- A working knowledge of Terraform.

 ## What It Does